- Search The Registry

 - My Account

-On this date in 1941, Jesse Jackson was born in Greenville, SC.
-He is an African American civil rights leader, politician, and television journalist.
+On this date in 1941, Jesse Jackson was born.
+He is a Black civil rights leader and retired politician.

-Born to Helen Burns, an unwed teenage mother who was herself the child of an unwed teenage mother, Jess Louis Jackson's as a child felt isolated and different, according to his biographers.
-His biological father, Noah Robinson, was one of Greenville's most prosperous black citizens, while Jackson, along with his mother and grandmother, lived in relative poverty.
+Born in Greenville, SC. to Helen Burns, an unwed teenage mother who was herself the child of an unwed teenage mother, Jesse Louis Jackson's as a child felt isolated and different, according to his biographers.
+His biological father, Noah Robinson, was one of Greenville's most prosperous Black citizens, while Jackson, along with his mother and grandmother, lived in relative poverty.
 When his stepfather, Charles H. Jackson, adopted him in 1957, Jesse took that name.
 Robinson's refusal to acknowledge Jackson changed as he grew into a talented athlete and scholar.

 Relations between Jackson and the SCLC leadership, which had been stormy at times due to competition among strong personalities, deteriorated further after King's assassination in April 1968.
 Accused by some of exaggerating his closeness to the slain civil rights hero, Jackson nevertheless quickly became a national figure, assumed by some to be King's natural heir.
 After the SCLC board selected Ralph David Abernathy as its next president, Jackson continued with the organization, even serving as mayor of the ill-fated antipoverty demonstration, Resurrection City.